Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 webcam.set(cv.CAP_PROP_FRAME_HEIGHT, webcam_height)
 ```

-Now main loop of the program can start.
+Now main loop of the program starts.
 We'll use there a object of WebcamSudokuSolver class - the core of the program.
 ```python
 # create the core of the program